sanbope/metacognitivereader/README.md

 Note: null#

-# - this mark the end of the item, if u put # anywere the things next to it going to be ignored.
+the "#" marks the end of the item, if u put # anywere the things next to it going to be ignored.

-IF U DONT WANT TO PUT AN EXAMPLE, CORRECTION OR NOTE PLEASE USE "null" IF U DONT, IT GONNA CRASH.
+#IF U DONT WANT TO PUT AN EXAMPLE, CORRECTION OR NOTE PLEASE USE "null" IF U DONT, IT GONNA CRASH.